3decomp/NuCFD/README.md

-`NuCFD` is a library implementing compact finite difference schemes on non-uniform grids.
+`NuCFD`, for Non-uniform Compact Finite Differences, is a library implementing compact finite difference schemes on non-uniform grids.

 ## Building